shorebirdtech/old_repo/updater/UPDATER_DEMO.md

 You could dig them out of the apk, but that intermediate directory should be the correct file and is much easier.

+`flutter build apk -t lib/main_b.dart` should build the app in the way I used in my demo (I built it with `flutter run` and modifying main.dart directly, but that command should work too).

 # shorebird command line